 Reports reaching our newsroom today, were that the actions of the staff at the VC Bird International Airport had been causing flights (including international departures) to be delayed.

 However, while confirming that there was indeed a “go-slow” in progress, ABAA CEO, Euletta Francis, insisted that all scheduled flights were on time.

 Francis explained that the airport management was not advised of the “go-slow” beforehand, and had only been made aware of the situation this morning.
 She added that the reason for the “go-slow” was not made explicitly clear by the staff.

-According to the CEO, Saturday is one of, if not the busiest day of operations for the airport, so it is understandable why the staff would choose such action though she thought it to be very unfortunate.
+According to the CEO, Saturday is one of, if not the busiest day of operations for the airport, so it is understandable why the staff would choose such action – though it is very unfortunate.

-The CEO asserted that though, she says, flight schedules have not been affected, the sheer traffic at the airport means lines have not been moving at an optimal pace.
-Francis shared that the Authority had put certain mitigating measures in place for industrial action such as this and said those measures are working as expected.
+Though flight schedules have not been affected, the sheer traffic at the airport means lines have not been moving at an optimal pace.
+Francis shared that the Authority had put certain mitigating measures in place, which are working as expected.

 She then assured that the ABAA management would work together, along with the staff and the union representing them, to bring a speedy resolution to the situation and work hard to prevent any similar recurrences.